Pawangithub752000/React-Todo-List/README.md

+## React TODO List using React Hooks- ReactJS projects

-# Application Demo -
+### Application Demo -

-# Development steps-
+### Development steps-

-Create React App using npx create-react-app
+1. Create React App using npx create-react-app

-Designing the UI i.e. Game board using JSX and CSS.
+2. Designing the UI i.e. Game board using JSX and CSS.

-Used React Hooks to manage the state of the application.
+3. Used React Hooks to manage the state of the application.

-Worked with conditional rendering and list iterations.
+4. Worked with conditional rendering and list iterations.